Okay, so a while back there were some rumors floating around that our family was moving to Puerto Rico.

-Walmart is a 17 min drive (prices are more expensive than at home)
+Walmart is a 17-minute drive (prices are more expensive than at home)

-Costco is a 34 min drive (same prices at home. hello $4.99 roasted chickens)
+Costco is a 34-minute drive (same prices at home. hello $4.99 roasted chickens)

 …and I'm pretty sure I saw a Krispy Kreme on the way to Costco.

-We paid 10.5% tax from those shopping runs.
-Utah is 6.5% so we do pay more for everyday things.
+We paid 10.5% tax on those shopping runs.
+Utah is 6.5%, so we do pay more for everyday things.